Landis, Dennis

 Alan Seaburg

 With his brother Carl Seaburg he wrote Medford on the Mystic (1980), a town history in photographs and text, and The Incredible Ditch (1997), a history of the Middlesex Canal.
 He has edited Carl Seaburg and Stanley Paterson, The Ice King: Frederic Tudor and His Circle (2003), written An American Artist: Thomas Dahill (2011), and contributed “The Evolution of Religion in Twentieth-Century Cambridge” to Cambridge in the Twentieth Century (2007).
 Alan Seaburg’s other works include Cambridge on the Charles (2001), a history of Cambridge, Massachusetts, At the Fair (1990), a study of the Boston immigrant experience, and the ebook, Botega a Roma: Tom Dahill at the American Academy (2007).
 His writings appear in many magazines and newspapers, including The New York Times, Amherst Review, Hawaii Review, and Commonweal.
 His “A Visit to Crane Theological School” is in the Unitarian Universalist Christian (2005).
+The Unitarian Pope: Brooke Herford’s Ministry in Chicago and Boston, 1876-1892 was published as an ebook in 2014.

-JULY 2018 UPDATE: Rev. Dr. Alan Leslie Seaburg, 86, of Billerica, formerly of Cambridge, died on July 22, 2018 in Boston.
-He was born in Medford and was the son of the late Nils Henry and Eva (Gerrard) Seaburg.
+Rev. Dr. Alan Leslie Seaburg, 86, of Billerica, formerly of Cambridge, died on July 22, 2018 in Boston.

 Articles: Horatio Alger, Johannes A.C.F.
 Auer, P. T. Barnum, Seth Curtis Beach, William Bentley, Georgene Esther Bowen, Bruce Wallace Brotherston, Seth Chandler, Paul Carnes, Ernest Cassara, Alfred S. Cole, John Cousens, Albert Dieffenbach, John Hassler Dietrich, Richard Eddy, Frederick May Eliot, Roger Etz, Henry Wilder Foote II, Victor A. Friend, Judith Ripley Goodenough, Dana McLean Greeley, Robert Edward Green, Edward Everett Hale, Frank Oliver Hall, Alice Harrison, Brooke Herford, John Holmes, Homer Alexander Jack, Charles Rhind Joy, Andrew Kuroda, The Larger Hope, Charles Lyttle, Jean Mayer, Lee Sullivan McCollester, Charles Edwards Park, Arthur Peacock, Leslie Pennington, Thomas Handasyd Perkins, Richard Pierce, John Moses Ratcliff, James Joseph Reeb, Curtis Williford Reese, William Rice, Elmo Arnold Robinson, Caroline Soule, Albert Warren Stearns, Charles Vickery, Von Ogden Vogt, Robert Nelson West, Earl Morse Wilbur, Rhys Williams.